keystonejs/keystone/packages/fields/src/types/CalendarDay/README.md

 In Mongoose the field is added using the `String` schema type.

-The `isRequired` config option is enforces by Keystone only.
+The `isRequired` config option is enforced by Keystone only.

 ### Knex Adaptor

 The Knex adaptor uses the [Knex `date` type](https://knexjs.org/#Schema-date):

-The `isRequired` config option is enforces by Keystone and, if equal to `true`, the column is set as not nullable.
+The `isRequired` config option is enforced by Keystone and, if equal to `true`, the column is set as not nullable.